Dr. Temple Grandin's 5 Tips To Empower Autistic Individuals

 Each autistic person is an individual.
 They need to get the right supports and strategies to meet their individual needs.

 P.S.
-If you missed out on the opportunity to watch this year's online Cork Autism Conference - Autism: Beyond Behaviours with Dr. Temple Grandin, Dr. Olga Bogdashina and other international speakers, you can access your recordings HERE at a special discounted Christmas rate, for a LIMITED time only.
+Join Dr. Temple Grandin at this year's Online Cork Autism Conference with other international speakers, HERE at a special discounted rate, for a LIMITED time only.